 If you are searching for a unique little flower to keep your garden company well into the end of the season, try Nerine lilies.
 These South African natives spring from bulbs and produce blooms with curly petals in pink hues or sometimes white, red, and orange.
 Site conditions and soil are important information on how to grow Nerine bulbs.

-Nerine lily bulbs are not hardy below 38 F. (3 C.), so you should check your gardening zone before planting.
+Nerine lily bulbs are not hardy below 38 degrees F. (3 C.), so you should check your gardening zone before planting.
 You can also treat them as annuals but rather than waste these lovely flowers, pull the bulbs and overwinter them.
 Growing instructions for Nerine lilies are similar to most summer blooming bulbs.

 Nerine Bulb Information